Citizens for Fairness Hands Off Washington

-Washington Citizens for Fairness | Hands off Washington (H.O.W.) was created in 1993 to defeat Washington State ballot initiatives 608 and 610, which threatened the civil rights of state and local public employees based on their actual or perceived sexual orientation.
+Washington Citizens for Fairness | Hands off Washington (H.O.W.) was created in 1993 to defeat Washington state ballot initiatives 608 and 610, which threatened the civil rights of state and local public employees based on their actual or perceived sexual orientation.

 History

-In 1993, The Oregon Citizens Alliance attempted to influence Washington politics by gathering signatures for a ballot initiative that would have restricted the civil rights of LGBTQ citizens in Washington State.
-The Citizens for Fairness/Hands Off Washington campaign was a grassroots gay rights effort that repelled this attempt, casting the OCA as an Oregonian organization trying to manipulate Washington State politics.
-During its brief history, the HOW campaign repelled a number of OCA attempts.
-In 1997, Washington's existing discrimination laws protected against many different classes, but not sexual orientation, perceived or actual; the HOW campaign attempted to add both categories to the existing anti-discrimination laws via a ballot measure (Initiative 677), which failed to pass despite high profile support from Governor Gary Locke.
+In 1993, The Oregon Citizens Alliance attempted to influence Washington politics by gathering signatures for a ballot initiative that would have restricted the civil rights of LGBTQ citizens in the state.
+The Citizens for Fairness/Hands Off Washington campaign was a grassroots gay rights effort that repelled this attempt, casting the OCA as an Oregonian organization trying to manipulate Washington state politics.
+During its brief history, the HOW campaign repelled multiple OCA attempts.
+In 1997, Washington's existing discrimination laws protected against many different classes, but not sexual orientation, perceived or actual; the HOW campaign attempted to add both categories to the existing anti-discrimination laws through a ballot measure, Initiative 677, which failed to pass despite high-profile support from Governor Gary Locke.

-However, this pro-LGBT rights initiative I-677 was the first-ever attempt to win statewide legal rights at the ballot box, a controversial strategy never before attempted.
-Until this ballot measure, conventional LGBT rights strategies focused on court precedents and legislative sponsored bills.
-In spite of this loss, HOW was significant in its track record of defeating every anti-LGBT measure brought forward and expanding strategies for LGBT rights.
+However, Initiative 677 was the first-ever attempt to win statewide legal rights at the ballot box, a controversial strategy never before attempted.
+Until this ballot measure, conventional LGBTQ rights strategies focused on court precedents and legislative sponsored bills.
+In spite of this loss, HOW was significant in its track record of defeating every anti-LGBTQ measure brought forward and expanding strategies for LGBTQ rights.

 Hands Off Washington lost momentum after this setback, and faded gradually over the following years.